serverpod/serverpod_docs/docs/10-contribute.md

-# Contribute
+# Roadmap & contributions

 Serverpod is built by the community for the community.
 Pull requests are very much welcome.
 If you are making something more significant than just a tiny bug fix, please get in touch with Serverpod's lead developer [Viktor Lidholt](https://www.linkedin.com/in/viktorlidholt/) before you get started.
 This makes sure that your contribution aligns with Serverpod's overall vision and roadmap and that multiple persons don't do the same work.

+<div style={{ position : 'relative', paddingBottom : '56.25%', height : '0' }}><iframe style={{ position : 'absolute', top : '0', left : '0', width : '100%', height : '100%' }} width="560" height="315" src="https://www.youtube-nocookie.com/embed/V3CqPx4jykE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+## Roadmap
-If you want to contribute, please view our [roadmap](https://github.com/serverpod/serverpod/projects/1) and pick issues from there.
+If you want to contribute, please view our [roadmap](https://github.com/orgs/serverpod/projects/4) to make sure your contribution is in-line with our plans for future development.
 This will make it much more likely that we can include the new features you are building.
+You can also check our list of [good first issues](https://github.com/serverpod/serverpod/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).

 :::important